-- At first, you will need to get Surfhark service credentials.
+- At first, you will need to get Surfshark service credentials.
 Those are the credentials, different from the ones that you use to log in to our website or the app.
-To find them, go to the login page of our website, here https://account.surfshark.com/ and log in.
+To find them, go to the login page of our website here and log in.

-Once you're logged in, go to Devices -> Manual, scroll down to the bottom of the page.
+Once you log in, go to VPN -> Manual setup -> Manual and select the Credentials tab.
 You will find your service credentials there.

 - Open the terminal window (Ctrl + Alt + T).

 - Install the necessary packages by entering the command:

 - If you are requested to enter your password, please enter your computer's admin password.